A wonderful adaptation of classic grilled cheese, with bright and tangy kimchi bringing a welcome boost of flavor and texture.

 Disclaimer: The recipe looks long but half of it is just me rambling and being dumb so don’t worry this is probably one of the easiest recipes on this site lol.

 Honestly though this slaps.
-You can also literally add anything you want.
+Kimchi pairs so well with melty cheese omg.
+You can also add anything you want.
 It’s tomato season now so I added two slices (delicious of course I’m a genius).
 Here’s some suggestions: mushrooms (maybe with miso-butter?), apples, mizuna, avocado, a fried egg, pepper jelly, caramelized onions, bacon, and so on.

 Here’s another version that I made that looks a lot different: different bread (just regular sliced oat bread), & different add in (mizuna instead of tomato).
 Equally delicious!